 The fabricated box provides materials and instructions for Pittsburgh residents.
 Door sweeps, window plastic, weatherstripping, and electrical socket insulation are included in the kit and are labeled to match the descriptions and instructions within this booklet.
 The booklet was written, illustrated, and compiled by students, and acts a resource for people who were were not able to initially give boxes to.

-The distribution and demonstration event was held in the Project RE_ community space on November 10th.
-At this event, students demonstrated how to install the products in the kits and gave the recipients a risk free attempt at the installations before they install the products in their homes.
-This was be an opportunity for the clients to ask questions in person, and we will have a sign up sheet for assistance home installations.
+The distribution and demonstration event has been held for two years at the Project RE_ community space in mid-November.
+At these events, students demonstrate how to install the products in the kits and give the recipients a risk-free attempt at the installations before they install the products in their homes.
+This is an opportunity for the clients to ask questions in person, and we have a sign-up sheet for assistance home installations.

 LONG TERM GOALS

 This is not a project that will solve the problem at a large scale, but it aims to provide a solution for the immediate season and provide access to easily digested information on what longer term solutions residents could pursue, should they become a homeowner or be moving in the future.
 This is intended to be the beginning of an annual initiative for our chapter allowing new members to Freedom by Design and have a lasting relationship with communities in Pittsburgh.
 In doing this every year, we develop a sustained relationship and presence within the community which is critical if we want to pursue other larger scale build projects in the future.